concourse/concourse/.github/ISSUE_TEMPLATE/project-backlog.md

 ---
-name: 📥 Project backlog item
+name: 📥 Add to the backlog
 about: Create an issue for concrete work that the core team is going to do.
 title: ''
 assignees: ''